Aryan-3553/Aryan-3553/README.md

 ---

 When I'm not busy squashing bugs in my code, I’m either creating new projects or sharing a laugh over programming jokes.
-(Fun fact: I prefer using dark mode because, well, light attracts bugs! 😅)
+(Fun fact: I prefer using dark mode while developing because, well, light attracts bugs! 😅)

 ---